 During the COVID-19 public health emergency (PHE), Medicare is paying to transport beneficiaries to a wider variety of locations (e.g., hospitals' alternative sites, urgent care facilities, physicians' offices).
 Medicare is also paying for treatment in place without a transport if a community-wide emergency medical service protocol precludes transport of a patient due to the COVID-19 PHE (e.g., if ambulances have been instructed not to transport patients to hospitals if they have virtually no chance of survival).
 Ambulances can waive beneficiary cost sharing when no transport is provided.
+At the time of publication, the PHE has been extended through January 11, 2023.

 Ambulance services include both emergency and nonemergency transport from the point of patient pick-up to an appropriate medical facility.
 Medicare beneficiaries use ambulance services for a variety of reasons, such as unscheduled emergency transports to a hospital emergency department; scheduled nonemergency transports from inpatient care to a skilled nursing facility (SNF); and scheduled repetitive nonemergency transports to and from dialysis facilities.
-Entities providing ambulance services are defined as either suppliers (noninstitutionally based, e.g., local fire departments or private for-profit entities) or providers (institution based, e.g., affiliated with hospitals).
-Medicare feefor-service (FFS) program spending for ambulance services in 2019 (not including cost sharing paid by beneficiaries) was \$4.5 billion, or about 1 percent of total Medicare FFS spending, and approximately 11 percent of all Medicare FFS beneficiaries used ambulance services.
+Entities providing ambulance services are defined as either suppliers (non-institutionally based, e.g., local fire departments or private for-profit entities) or providers (institution based, e.g., affiliated with hospitals).
+Medicare fee-for-service (FFS) program spending for ambulance services in 2020 (not including cost sharing paid by beneficiaries) was \$4.1 billion, or about 1 percent of total Medicare FFS spending, and approximately 10 percent of all Medicare FFS beneficiaries used ambulance services.

-The policies discussed in this document were current as of October 15, 2021, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
 This document does not reflect proposed legislation or regulatory actions.